qgis/QGIS-Documentation/docs/user_manual/managing_data_source/georeferencer.rst

 raster.

-* The |checkbox| :guilabel:`Create world file` checkbox is only available if you decide to use the linear transformation type, because this means that the raster image actually won't be transformed.
+* The |checkbox| :guilabel:`Create world file` checkbox is only available if you decide to use the Linear or Helmert transformation type, because this means that the raster image actually won't be transformed.
 In this case, the :guilabel:`Output raster` field is not activated, because only a new world file will be created.